University of Illinois Urbana-Champaign: Online learning

-In addition to the university's Illinois Online platform, in 2015 the university entered into a partnership with the Silicon Valley educational technology company Coursera to offer a series of master's degrees and specialization courses, currently including more than 70 joint learning classes.
+In addition to the university's Illinois Online platform, in 2015 the university entered into a partnership with the Silicon Valley educational technology company Coursera to offer a series of master's degrees, certifications, and specialization courses, currently including more than 70 joint learning classes.
 In August 2015, the Master of Business Administration program was launched through the platform.
 On March 31, 2016, Coursera announced the launch of the Master of Computer Science in Data Science from the University of Illinois Urbana-Champaign.
 At the time, the university's computer-science graduate program was ranked fifth in the United States by U.S. News & World Report.
 On March 29, 2017, the University of Illinois Urbana-Champaign launched their Master's in Accounting (iMSA) program, now called the Master of Science in Accountancy (iMSA) program.
-The iMSA program is led through live sessions, headed by UIUC faculty.
+The iMSA program is led through live sessions, headed by Illinois faculty.

-Similar to the university's on-campus admission policies, the online master's degrees offered by The University of Illinois through Coursera also has admission requirements.
+Similar to the university's on-campus admission policies, the online master's degrees offered by the U. of I. through Coursera also has admission requirements.
 All applicants must hold a bachelor's degree, and have earned a 3.0 GPA or higher in the last two years of study.
 Additionally, all applicants must prove their proficiency in English.

-The University of Illinois also offers online courses in partnership with Coursera, such as Marketing in a Digital World, which focuses on how digital tools like internet, smartphone and 3D printers are changing the marketing landscape.
+The U. of I. also offers online courses in partnership with Coursera, such as Marketing in a Digital World, which focuses on how digital tools like internet, smartphone and 3D printers are changing the marketing landscape.